-These easy slice & bake orange crisp cookies drizzled with dark chocolate make a delicious afternoon snack and pair perfectly with a cup of tea or a glass of milk!
+These easy slice-and-bake orange crisp cookies drizzled with dark chocolate ganache are perfect for your holiday parties and cookie exchanges!
+They also make a delicious afternoon snack, pairing perfectly with a cup of tea or a glass of milk!

 Contents: